Ligustrum lucidum W.T. Aiton

 - Leaves are opposite, ovate to lanceolate, 3-6 in.
 (5-15.2 cm) long and 2-4 in.
 (5-10.2 cm) wide.

-- Flowering occurs in late summer, when very abundant, white flowers develop at the end of branches in 5-8 in.
+- Flowering occurs in late spring to late summer, when very abundant, white flowers develop at the end of branches in 5-8 in.
 (12.7-20 cm) long clusters.

 - Fruits are <0.5 in.
 (1.3 cm) long, oval, fleshy and ripen to a dark blue to black color.
 Fruits persist into winter.